Mitigation & Watershed Protection

 Mitigation & Watershed Areas

-The North Sulphur River continues to experience extensive erosion problems that Lake Ralph Hall will help address.
+The North Sulphur River has experienced extensive erosion problems that Lake Ralph Hall will help address.
 The local ecosystem will greatly benefit from the creation of the lake itself and associated environmental mitigation.

 An image of the eroded North Sulphur River

-There is no evidence that the channel is in the process of becoming stabilized or recovering.
-Lake Ralph Hall provides an opportunity to turn this environmental problem into a healthy asset – providing a rich aquatic and terrestrial habitat in Fannin County and water for future Texans.
+There was no evidence that the channel was becoming stabilized or recovering.
+Lake Ralph Hall is providing an opportunity to turn this environmental problem into a healthy asset – providing a rich aquatic and terrestrial habitat in Fannin County and water for future Texans.
 Once operational, the new lake will help mitigate erosion, provide new water and food resources for animals and provide better soil and natural resources.

-As part of the lake project, 5.7 miles of the former North Sulphur River, including associated tributaries, are also being restored.
+As part of the lake project, 5.7 miles of the former North Sulphur River, including associated tributaries, have also been restored.
 In spring of 2024, contractors began to dig the pathway for the new tributaries below the future dam.
-Each stream is being built with sufficient bends and various other structural elements (including woody riffles) to slow the flow of water and protect against erosion while improving the local habitat.
+Each stream was built with sufficient bends and various other structural elements (including woody riffles) to slow the flow of water and protect against erosion while improving the local habitat.
 Woody riffles are made up of logs laid across a stream bottom in a pattern that naturally slows the water.
-Riffles will be placed along the new streams to provide stability, stop erosion and create more habitat by enhancing the hydrology within the streams to support bugs, plants and ecology in general.
+Riffles were placed along the new streams to provide stability, stop erosion and create more habitat by enhancing the hydrology within the streams to support bugs, plants and ecology in general.

-After they’ve created the streams’ structure, team members are placing native grass/biodegradable matting along the bank and planting trees around the new streams.
-They are also planting native grass across the entire 400 acres planned for mitigation.
+After they created the streams’ structure, team members also placed native grass and biodegradable matting along the bank and have planted/will continue to plant trees around the new streams.
+They have and are also planting native grass across the entire 400 acres planned for mitigation.